Automation

 Evaluating your business risk

-Measuring the effectiveness of cybersecurity automation relies on understanding your organisation’s unique objectives and risk landscape.
+Measuring the effectiveness of automation security relies on understanding your organisation’s unique objectives and risk landscape.

 Risk is defined as the likelihood of something happening.